White House Tours and Events: a Complete Guide

 Kids with bowling balls at the White House bowling alley.

-There is a bowling alley at the White House!
-The Harry S. Truman Bowling Alley is a two lane bowling alley that actually resides underneath the Eisenhower Executive Office Building.
-Again this is something that has to be set up by someone who works there.
 We were able to take our family visiting from Texas with us.
-We had a couple hours to bowl and have fun.
-We were able to bring in our own food and drinks and we all had fun bowling, snacking, and marveling at the fact that we were bowling under the White House!
+We had a couple hours to bowl and hang out.
+We brought in our own food and drinks and we all had fun bowling, snacking, and marveling at the fact that we were bowling under the White House!

 There was even bumpers for the kids and a little ramp they could roll the ball down to help them.
 Don’t miss the Presidential bowling photos of some former presidents in action!

-whitE House Easter Egg Roll
+White House Easter Egg Roll

 Our family with the Easter Bunny on the White House lawn at the Easter Egg Roll.